 Living Learning Communities

-Many students choose to live in a Living Learning Community their first and even second year.
-These houses fill early, some before the March 1 priority date.
-You can apply before you know whether you have been admitted to the University of Minnesota.
+Many students choose a Living Learning Community their first and second year.
+These houses fill up early—some before the March 1 priority date.
+So get your application in early!
+(You can apply before you know if you have been admitted to the University of Minnesota.)

 College of Science and Engineering-specific communities include:

 Open to returning second-year students in the College of Science and Engineering.

 Located in Pioneer Hall, the College of Science and Engineering Second Year House is an opportunity to continue building connections with other CSE students.

 This house allows you to experience science and engineering outside the classroom through specialized major and career development opportunities, student engagement programs, leadership training, experiential and project-based learning, and more.

 Open to transfer students admitted to the College of Science and Engineering.